-Here at O'Malley and Sawyer, LLC, we are often asked whether or not it is good to talk to the police.
+Here at Sawyer Legal Group, LLC, we are often asked whether or not it is good to talk to the police.
 In our experience as criminal defense attorneys, we respond with an emphatic “no.” It is much better to exercise your right to remain silent, and not give a statement to the police.
 To explain exactly what we mean, let one of our attorneys, Kyle Sawyer, give you an example of a recent case.

 Is it Good to Talk to the Police?
 An Example